raulghiurau/junia/_posts/2020-02-12-5-ways-to-start-getting-found-on-google-search.md

 ### Pick relevant keywords

+What does your business do?
+Think of how others might find you.

 ### Offer what you are wanting to get found for

+Your products do something.

 ### Go deep with what you are offering